-Collective installation and continuous installation
+(5) Collective installation and continuous installation

-- Space required for collective installation and continuous installation: When installing several units, leave the space between each block considering passage for air and people. - Open in two directions. - In case wall height (H) exceeds overall height of unit, add "h" dimension (h = wall height <H> - overall height of unit) to marked dimension. - If there is a wall at both the front and the rear of the unit, install up to four units consecutively in the side direction and provide a space of 1000 mm or more as inlet space/passage space for each four units.
+- Space required for collective installation and continuous installation: When installing several units, provide the space between each block considering passage for air and people. - Open in two directions. - In case of wall height "H" exceeds total height of unit, add "h" dimension (h = wall height "H"" total height of unit) to \ marked dimension. - If there is a wall at both the front and the rear of the unit, install up to four units (Every 3 units in the case of P450 ~ P650.) consecutively in the side direction and provide a space of 1000 mm or more as inlet space/passage space for each four units (Every 3 units in the case of P450 ~ P650.).

-5. Lifting method and weight of product
+6. Lifting method

-∕!\Caution:
+⚠Caution: